jump-dev/Xpress.jl/README.md

 In the development of Xpress.jl it is useful to benchmark the MOI wrapper code performance.
 To perform benchmark we recommend you compare the performance of the master branch aggaints your implementation.
-Here we leave an example on how to perform the benchmarks the correct way.
+Here there is an example on how to perform the benchmarks the correct way.

 1. before starting your implementation run a baseline benchmark aggainst the branch `master`.
 ```